 Tree Stand Care

 Tree stands are one of the most effective ways to hunt deer.
 It’s important to ensure the stand is safe before you trust it, considering you can be as high as 20 feet up a tree.
 When climbing into a stand, visually inspect the straps and the treestand itself, looking for wear, broken welds, or other oddities.
 After every season, check the straps for signs of wear.
-Rodents and squirrels love chewing on tree stand straps, and even routine exposure to the sun can weaken them.
+Squirrels love chewing on tree stand straps, and routine exposure to the sun can weaken them.
 Taking stands and climbing sticks down after every season also prevents them from tightening up as the tree grows.
 It’s crucial to wear a safety harness while in the stand, and a lineman’s rope while climbing into it.

 Optics Care